Benchmarking LLMs' Judgments with No Gold Standard: Additional Results

+\paragraph{GRE-bench vs. Other benchmarks} The ability to generate informative reviews relies on several key factors, including logical reasoning, critical thinking, and fact-checking.
+Various widely used benchmarks measure different aspects of LLM performance.
+To better understand which abilities are most critical for generating high-quality reviews, in the sense of GRE-bench scores, we compared our results with several other benchmarks.

+We present the Spearman's correlation coefficients between the GRE-bench scores of all the models and their corresponding scores on other benchmarks\footnote{We collect benchmark data from online sources, such as technical reports of language models.
+Since some models have missing results for specific benchmarks, we exclude those entries when computing correlation.
+For more details, please refer to our code repository.} in Table~\ref{table:compare}, providing insights into which factors most strongly influence review generation quality.
+Notably, GRE-bench highly correlates with HellaSWAG and ARC-C which measures reasoning ability, and less correlates with benchmarks for coding ability (HumanEval) or math ability (MATH, GSM8K).

+\paragraph{Consistent results over various Evaluation LMs.} { The Spearman's correlation coefficients between the GRE-bench scores based on GEM metric computed using Llama-3.1 8B and that same score computed with Llama-3.1 70B is 0.93.
+This indicates that the score is largely robust with respect to the specific evaluation LM used.
+The analogous coefficient for the GRE-bench scores based on GEM-S (abstract) and GEM-S (ASSW) are 0.92 and 0.90 respectively.
+We further provide the comprehensive results of GRE-bench with Llama-3.1 8B in Table~\ref{table:GRE-bench-detail-8b}.
+This consistency shows that with our metrics, a small model with 8B parameters that can be deployed on a single NVIDIA L4 GPU, plus proper preprocessing, is still effective in evaluating the quality of judgments generated by much larger models, though larger evaluation LM may have better evaluation performance.}

-We present numerical results of various language models on the GRE-bench based on GEM, GEM-S (abstract), and GEM-S (ASSW) with Llama3.1 70B, alongside their estimated parameter sizes in Table~\ref{table:GRE-bench-detail-70b}.
-The corresponding results of GRE-bench with Llama3.1 8B is shown in Table~\ref{table:GRE-bench-detail-8b}.
+\paragraph{Numerical results.} We present numerical results of various language models on the GRE-bench based on GEM, GEM-S (abstract), and GEM-S (ASSW) computed with Llama3.1 70B as the evaluation LM, alongside their estimated parameter sizes in Table~\ref{table:GRE-bench-detail-70b}. {Note that some estimations of the parameter sizes are from unofficial sources.
+This information is only to provide context, and none of our conclusions depend on these estimates.} The corresponding results of GRE-bench computed with Llama3.1 8B is shown in Table~\ref{table:GRE-bench-detail-8b}.